aputria/100hires/README.md

 ## Notes

-This project focuses on **cold outreach as the entry point to pipeline creation**, while acknowledging its connection to broader sales execution and revenue outcomes.
+This research focuses on **cold outreach as the entry point to pipeline creation**, while acknowledging its connection to broader sales execution and revenue outcomes.